 Ewha, Sogang, and Yonsei are all nearby each other.
 Korea and Kyunghee university are also near each other.

 For those with some background in Korean, Ewha and Sogang have donated complete sets of their textbooks to G.O.A.'L so adoptees can check out the materials in advance.

-Yes, it is actually encouraged that applicants continue to utilize the scholarships as long as they are available and that the adoptee complied with the G.O.A.'L Student Code of Conduct Agreement.
+A: Yes, it is actually encouraged that applicants continue to utilize the scholarships as long as they are available and that the adoptee complied with the G.O.A.'L Student Code of Conduct Agreement.
 Please note that even if you are currently receiving a scholarship, you must reapply for a scholarship the following semester.
 Also, the 100% scholarship recipients are only eligible to receive it once as there is far more demand for them than we have available.